Search Ask the Dietitian

 You could check BYTINGIN newsletter, which provides an annual directory of food service and nutritional analysis software.
 They are putting up a web site, but it is still under construction.
 You can e-mail the BYTINGIN editor Sue Grossbauer.

 The government has a database of food and nutrition software that was maintained by the National Agriculture Library.
 The NAL used to have a printed directory of nutrition software and demo copies of each software at their library in Washington.
 The NAL has discontinued this as of last year, but your library may have an old copy.

-There are monthly software reviews by John Orta in the back of Journal Of the American Dietetic Association.
+There are monthly software reviews by John Orta in the back of Journal Of the Academy of Nutrition and Dietetics.
 He is at California Sate University - Los Angeles.